RaduMarcel/EspressoViews/README.md

 - EspressoViews is a standalone Java tool for reporting and analysis and from relational databases (RDBMS).

-- The main feature is a new, human friendly ["narrative flow" approach][Ideas] which allows you to connect the information retrieved by many SQL statement to a higher level of meaning.
+- The main feature is a new, human friendly ["narrative flow" approach][Ideas] which allows you to connect the information retrieved by many SQL statements to a higher level of meaning.

 - The ideal is to allow the creation of text-like structures made of SQL statements